Day 2 NFL Mock Draft: Patriots take a QB, Cowboys find a WR and every pick for Rounds 2 and 3

 54. Kansas City Chiefs

 Dorance Armstrong, OLB, Kansas.
-The Chiefs showed a lot of interest in Armstrong during the predraft process and might not want to risk missing out.
+The Chiefs showed a lot of interest in Armstrong during the pre-draft process and might not want to risk missing out.

 55. Carolina Panthers